ericcombiolab/LRTK/README.md

   -h, --help            show this help message and exit

 ```
-To simplify the following descriptions , we will firstly define some commonly used variables here.
+To simplify the following descriptions in running examples, we will firstly define some commonly used variables here.
 ```
 ###working environment
 LRTK=path_to_lrtk